The Importance of a Holistic Approach

 Transactional Thinking

-Adopt partnerial thinking to:
+Adopt a partnerial mindset to:

 • Improve the frequency and quality of communication.